-Each teacher will set policies for homework at the beginning of the school year and share these policies with students and parents.
-If a student is absent, parents may call and request homework for their child.
-Please do so in the morning so teachers have adequate time to prepare the work.

-Children work at different rates of speed; therefore it is difficult to establish a definite time frame for all children concerning homework.
+Homework policies will be shared with students and families at the beginning of the school year.
+If a student is absent, parents and their student may check their Google Classroom for assignments.
+Children work at different rates of speed; therefore, it is difficult to establish a definite time frame for all children concerning homework.
 No child should have to work for hours after putting in a full day in school.
 Quality time on homework is however, extremely important.
 A long-range assignment should be worked on as soon as it is received and should not be put off until the weekend before it is due.
 This is the responsibility of the student.
 Any homework dropped off after 8:00 a.m., must be left in the attendance office.
 The homework will be put in the subject teacher's mailbox and may be marked 1 day late.

-GRADES K - 3
+GRADES K-8